markive/PowerBI-visuals/README.md

-# Microsoft Power BI visuals plus custom visuals by SQLBI
+# Microsoft Power BI visuals plus custom visuals by [SQLBI](https://www.sqlbi.com)

 The Microsoft Power BI visuals project provides high quality data visualizations that you can use to extend [Power BI](https://powerbi.microsoft.com/).
 The project contains over 20 visualization types plus SQLBI custom visuals, the framework to run them, and the testing infrastructure that enables you to build high quality visualizations.
 The framework provides all the interfaces you need to integrate fully with Power BI's selection, filtering, and other UI experiences.
 The code is written in [TypeScript](http://www.typescriptlang.org/) so it's easier to build and debug.
 Everything compiles down to JavaScript and runs in modern web browsers.
 The visuals are built using [D3](http://d3js.org/).
 This gives you everything you need to build custom visualizations for Power BI.

-## Updated: Sep 17, 2015

-- Bullet Chart by SQLBI won the 1st People Choice Award
-- Added Card with States by SQLBI custom visual

-## Updated: Sep 15, 2015

-- The Bullet Chart by SQLBI now allow you to define a comparison  measure (i.e. previous year of the actual measure) and  an additional label for measure description

 ## Power BI Best Visuals Contest

 Please vote our custom visuals for the [Power BI Best Visuals Contest](http://community.powerbi.com/t5/Best-Visual-Contest/con-p/best_visual_contest/tab/entries):

-- **Bullet Chart by SQLBI** - 1st winner of the People Choice Award - [Retweet to vote](https://twitter.com/DanielePerilli/status/642791357107564544)
+- **Bullet Chart by SQLBI** - 1st winner of the People Choice Award

 Inspired by Stephen Few, here is the Power BI implementation of this beautiful space-saving indicator.
 It allows you to bind a main measure, a target, and a comparison measure.